allexx9/webapp/README.md

 You can now start the node development server with `yarn start`.
 The app will be available at `http://appdev.endpoint.network:3000`or if that port is not available it will ask you to run the server on a different port. for example, if port `3000` is not available, the server will run on port `3001`.

-Alternatively you can ran `yarn watch` and the app bill be build into the build directory and therefore made available in Parity UI under the application tabs.
+Alternatively you can ran `yarn watch` and the app bill be built into the build directory and therefore made available in Parity UI under the application tabs.

 ## Visual Studio Code